textbook/textbook.github.io/content/development/js-tdd-e2e.md

 $ rm -rf ./cypress/integration/examples/ ./cypress/fixtures/example.json
 ```

-Add a script to run those tests (note we're now using `run`, rather than `open` - you can read more about the commands [in the docs][cypress cli]) into the package file:
+add a script to run those tests (note we're now using `run`, rather than `open` - you can read more about the commands [in the docs][cypress cli]) into the package file:

 ```json
   "scripts": {
     "e2e": "cypress run",